HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/alleles.md

   Allele brackets should not be used when it is not known whether variants are on one allele or not.

 - **`NM_004006.2:c.2376G>C(;)(2376G>C)`**<br>
-  analysis detects one variant (`c.2376G>C`), suggesting both alleles (chromosomes) contain this variants, but it can not be excluded the other allele is deleted.
+  analysis detects one variant (`c.2376G>C`), suggesting both alleles (chromosomes) contain this variant, but it can not be excluded the other allele is deleted.

 - **`NM_004006.2:c.[296T>G;476T>C];[476T>C](;)1083A>C`**<br>
   a sample contains a homozygous variant (`c.476T>C`) and two heterozygous variants (`c.296T>G` and `c.1083G>C`) for which it is not known on which allele (chromosome) they are (although at least one, in the example `c.296T>G`, is on the same allele as `c.476T>C`).